Xceptance/posters-demo-store/README.md

 | ninja.context | (empty) | The context path where Posters will live, such as `/posters`. |
 | logback.configurationFile | (none) | The path to a custom configuration file for the [Logback logging framework](https://logback.qos.ch/manual/configuration.html), such as `conf/logback.xml`. |

-See [here](https://www.ninjaframework.org/documentation/configuration_and_modes.html) for more information what else can be configured.
+See [here](https://www.ninjaframework.org/documentation/configuration_and_modes.html) for more information on what else can be configured.
 Also see [application.conf](./src/main/java/conf/application.conf) for all Posters-specific settings and their defaults.

 To run Posters with some custom properties: